Kellenkjames/RB109/object_passing/example_12.md

 The `puts` method is called on line 12 with `arr2` passed to it as an argument; the output is a mutated *copy* of the original object which returns; `["A", "B", "C"]`.

 This problem demonstrates the concept of reassignment and mutable objects.
 Arrays are mutable objects.
-When calling mutating methods on arrays; news objects are returned.
-In this example, we made a shallow copy of the original object; therefore; the original object was unchanged by the mutating method.
+When calling mutating methods on arrays; *new* objects are returned; however; in this example, the mutating method was invoked on a shallow copy of the original object; therefore; the original object is left *unchanged*.